ExpressionEngine/ExpressionEngine-User-Guide/source/general/system_configuration_overrides.rst

 .. rst-class:: cp-path

-**Also found in CP:** :menuselection:`Admin --> Security and Privacy --> Security and Sessions`: Require IP Address and User Agent for posting
+**Also found in CP:** :menuselection:`Admin --> Security and Privacy --> Security and Sessions`: :ref:`Require IP Address and User Agent for posting <require-ip-posting-submit-comments-label>`

 require_secure_passwords
 ------------------------

-If :ref:`Require Secure Passwords
-<security-require-secure-passwords-label>` is set to "y", then users
-will be required to choose a minimally "secure" password.
-In this case, a password containing at least one uppercase character, one lowercase character, and one numeric character.
+Require users' passwords to contain at least one uppercase character, one lowercase character, and one numeric character.
 Passwords that follow this basic formula are much more difficult to guess.

 ========== ========
 Value      Behavior
 ========== ========
-``y``      Default value, requires secure password ``n``      Disables require secure passwords
+``y``      Require secure password **(default)**
+``n``      Do not require secure passwords
 ========== ========

 Example Usage::